Pierre160493/opengoalz/README.md

 You'll find all you need to know in the wiki here: (<https://github.com/Pierre160493/opengoalz/wiki/Contributing>)

+## Community

+Join our community on Discord to discuss the project, share ideas, and get support: <https://discord.gg/M2eQ3HK7vQ>

 ## License

 This project is licensed under the MIT License.